hutec/tensorbot/README.md

 ### Running tensorbot and tensorboard
-- Start tensorboard, the default Tensorbot configuration assumes you are running it inside the dir containing the log file: `tensorboard --logdir.`
+- Start tensorboard, the default Tensorbot configuration assumes you are running it inside the dir containing the log file: `tensorboard --logdir .`
-- Run `python tensorbot.py`.
+- Run `python bot.py`.
 Optional  arguments are
     - `--url`: Tensorboard url, default `http://localhost:6006`
     - `--token`: Your telegram bot token, default is reading the token from a file called token
     - `--run`: Select the run you want to use Tensorbot with, defaults to `.`

 ### Communicating with tensorbot
-- `/start` to initiate chat
+- `/start` to initiate chat and select run
+- `/run` to select run
 - `/plot <scalar name>` to pull most recent plot
-- `/scalar <scalar name>` to get most recent iteration and value
+- `/value <scalar name>` to get most recent iteration and value
-- `/update` to update the list of available scalars
-- `/interval <interval in seconds>` to update the interval time